Mike Noonan

-Michael Noonan (June 30, 1961) is a retired American soccer player who played professionally in the American Indoor Soccer Association and is currently the head coach of the Clemson University men's soccer team.
+Michael Noonan (June 30, 1961) is an American retired soccer player who played professionally in the American Indoor Soccer Association and is currently the head coach of the Clemson University men's soccer team.

 Playing career

 Noonan attended Middlebury College, playing on the men's soccer team from 1979 to 1982.
 He was a 1981 and 1982 Division III NCAA First Team All American.
 Noonan played for the Louisville Thunder in the American Indoor Soccer Association.
 In 1986, he signed with the Fort Wayne Flames where he spent two seasons.
 In 2017, Noonan was inducted into the Middlebury College Athletics Hall of Fame for his playing time there.